 There is the possibility to complete two quizzes most weeks of the semester.
-One quiz each week is a grammar/paradigm quiz and one is a vocabulary quizzes are cumulative, but focus on the material from the previous week.
+One quiz each week is a grammar/ paradigm quiz and one is a vocabulary quiz.
+Vocabulary quizzes are cumulative, but focus on the material from the previous week.
 Grammar quizzes are not cumulative; they only cover material from the previous week.

-To complete a quiz successfully, you must take it by Tuesday at 11:59 PM (CST), earn at least an 85% on it, and not utilize any outside resources.
+To complete a quiz successfully, you must take it by the Tuesday after a week ends, earn at least an 85% on it, and not utilize any outside resources.
 Quizzes can be retaken until an 85% is achieved, but the questions are randomized.
 That is, questions will not necessarily be exactly the same, nor will they be in the same order.
 Questions answered incorrectly will be indicated, but the answers to those questions will not be given.